fryefryefrye/Open-Source-RKS/README.md

 ## Hardware used:

-iPhone      ESP32 Board      Arduino Board    nRF24L01 module
+iPhone; ESP32 Board; Arduino Board; nRF24L01 module

 ## Get IRK of your iPhone
 If the IRK of an IOS device is known, the random Bluetooth address can be determined if it belongs to this device. <br>